openlegacy/openlegacy-public-ide-demos/contract-first-bian/README.md

 ![new output](./assets/screenshots/bian-io.png)

-3. Go to the Maping tab.
+3. Go to the Mapping tab.
-- Add The `Gactcs.java` and `Response200CurrentAccount.java` entities to the entities section.
+- Add the `Gactcs.java` and `Response200CurrentAccount.java` entities to the Entities section.
 ![new output](./assets/screenshots/add-entities.png)

-- In the input mapping map `gactcs9.inPut.actiAccountId` to `crReferenceId`.
+- In the Input mapping, map `gactcs9.inPut.actiAccountId` to `crReferenceId`.

-- In the output section map as the following table:
+- In the Output section, map the oputput fields as follows:

 | Service Method Output field                                                                                                                              | Mapping Expression                                      |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------- |